MCxQC/Hello-World/README.md

   >        - Check for the existence of the window at a specified time interval.
   >
   > - **Mode**
-  >    - **1:** Call 'Function_Created' when a new window handle is created.
-Call 'Function_Terminated' for every window handle terminated.
+  >    - **1:** Call "Function_Created" for every window ID created.
+Call "Function_Terminated" for every window ID terminated.
+  >    - **2:** Call "Function_Created" only for the initial window ID created.
+Call "Function_Terminated" only when the last window ID is terminated.
 (Default)
-  >    - **2:** Call 'Function_Created' only for the initial window handle created.
-Call 'Function_Terminated' only when the last window handle is terminated.
-  >    - **3:** Call 'Function_Created' when a new window handle created.
-Call 'Function_Terminated' only when the last window handle is terminated.
+  >    - **3:** Call "Function_Created" for every window ID created.
+Call "Function_Terminated" only when the last window ID is terminated.
-  >    - **4:** Call 'Function_Created' for every window created.
-Call 'Function_Terminated' for every window terminated.
+  >    - **4:** Call "Function_Created" for every window created.
+Call "Function_Terminated" for every window terminated.
-  >    - **5:** Call 'Function_Created' only for the initial window created.
-Call 'Function_Terminated' only when the last window is terminated.
+  >    - **5:** Call "Function_Created" only for the initial window created.
+Call "Function_Terminated" only when the last window is terminated.
-  >    - **6:** Call 'Function_Created' for every window created.
-Call 'Function_Terminated' only when the last window is terminated.
+  >    - **6:** Call "Function_Created" for every window created.
+Call "Function_Terminated" only when the last window is terminated.
+  >
+  >    *Some programs generate various windows, some of which can be visible or hidden.
+This has the potential to cause confusion when the mode is set to 1, as the event function will execute multiple times.
+To eliminate this potential confusion, the default mode is set to 2.
   >
   > - **Period/Delay**
   >    - Period: The interval (in milliseconds) to check for the window's existence.